envoyproxy/gateway/site/content/en/v1.0.1/tasks/traffic/http3.md

 title: "HTTP3"
 ---

-This guide will help you get started using HTTP3 using EG. The guide uses a self-signed CA, so it should be used for testing and demonstration purposes only.
+This task will help you get started using HTTP3 using EG.
+This task uses a self-signed CA, so it should be used for testing and demonstration purposes only.

 ## Prerequisites